FractalBlocks/Fractal-quickstart/README.md

 - lets hack it!

 Finally when you have some work done, type `npm run compile` and hit enter and your app should appear at the dist/ folder.
 This is it.

+## Test and coverage included

+Run `npm test` to run test and coverage tasks, and `npm run test:watch` if you are develping for testing every time you make a change.